VoronDesign/VoronUsers/printer_mods/MSA/V0-Belt-tension-helper/readme.md

 <img src="/printer_mods/MSA/V0-Belt-tension-helper/Images/Tension_tool_drawing.PNG" width="600">

-Tool as act as helper to do inital belt tension.
+A tool act as a helper to do initial belt tension.
 It is able to do individual belt tension or synced tension of belts

 <img src="/printer_mods/MSA/V0-Belt-tension-helper/Images/Belttool-img2.jpg" width="600">